Andres-ramos/guaraguao/README.md

 ```
 TODO:
 1. Add band_list as an optional parameter and as a default put all the bands
-2. Change naming scheme!
-Right now packge is called Satellite-API which can't be imported into python because of the "-"
-3. Add wrapper to the available_files method to simply return the date of the available picture
+2. Add wrapper to the available_files method to simply return the date of the available picture
-4. Add better documentation.
+3. Add better documentation.
 Particularly how to get the earth engine stuff and the copernicus stuff.
-5. Fix earth engine constants file!
-It needs to be modified in order to get the earth engine credentials
+4. Add feature to specify cache and db name.
+Add feature to export data in nice format????
+5. Add example of usage to documentation :)